Won’t Start

 Why won’t my Amana NTW4516FW start even when it’s plugged in?

-A faulty lid switch is one of the most common causes, as the washer won’t start if it doesn’t detect the lid is closed.
+A faulty lid switch is one of the most common causes, as the washer won’t start if it doesn’t detect that the lid is closed.
 Check the lid switch for damage and test it with a multimeter for continuity.

 Could a tripped circuit breaker stop my washer from starting?